Pornography in North Korea: Habits

 Sexuality is restricted in the conservative North Korean culture.
 Some defectors say that the lack of sex education in the country results in young people learning about sex through pornography, and also that adults watch less pornography than young people.
 Showing an interest in pornography may make one subject to the country's mass surveillance network.

 Pornographic magazines and films sold at black markets are distributed as CDs called "Sex-R" (sex CD-R) and are arranged by video quality, which is mostly poor due to most of them being cheap bootleg recordings from China.
 Markets and distribution methods continue to develop.
 Unauthorized sale of pornography takes place, for instance, at the Tongil Market of Pyongyang.
 On the China–North Korea border pornography is traded in the open.
 Exposure to Chinese pornography has also increased the number of abortions.

 In the past, pornographic videos were also made in North Korea.
-They began to appear during the leadership of Kim Jong-il, who himself reportedly had a significant collection of pornographic films.
+They began to appear during the leadership of Kim Jong Il, who himself reportedly had a significant collection of pornographic films.
 Domestic titles were usually immediately seized by the authorities.
-One domestic title, The Secret Story of the Republic, however, was smuggled to Japan and translated into Japanese by North Korean defectors.
-The film, featuring Workers' Party of Korea officials violating women, was sold in Japan, where it came with a written disclaimer: "Not for entertainment purposes.
-Distributed for research".
 North Korea has also exported pornography in an effort to gain hard currency.
 Some of these efforts were through North Korean websites.

 Watching pornography became widespread among the country's elites in the late 1990s.
 Thereafter, the practice has spread to other societal strata as well.
 Domestic pornographic works usually feature nude or bikini-wearing North Korean women dancing to music.
 The Literature and Art Publishing Company secretly published a pornographic book, Licentious Stories, for the use of party officials.
 In 2000, the Korean Central Broadcasting Committee also published a pornographic videotape for officials.
 Imported pornography has nowadays largely replaced domestic pornography.
 Political and army elites are the most active consumers of pornography.
-In 2007 renting a CD for one hour cost 2,000 North Korean won, and middle-schoolers were known to rent them.
+In 2007 renting a CD for one hour cost 2,000 North Korean won.
 In 1995, a pornographic film could be sold for as much as 80 dollars.
-In recent years, prices have fallen dramatically due to increased supply, with one Chinese smuggler telling he regularly hands out porn for free for customers who buy pirated K-dramas.
+In recent years, prices have fallen dramatically due to increased supply, with one Chinese smuggler stating he regularly hands out porn for free for customers who buy pirated K-dramas.

 South Korean pornographic films are smuggled into the country.
 Propaganda balloons sent from South Korea to the North have featured sexually explicit material to appeal to North Korean soldiers, too.
 Henry A. Crumpton, a veteran of the Central Intelligence Agency's Directorate of Operations, explains that he has "never met a North Korean diplomat who did not want porn, either for personal use or resale."

+When North Korea sent troops to fight alongside the Russians against Ukraine in October 2024, it was reported that the Koreans were taking advantage of the superior internet service away from home by "gorging on pornography".